honojs/website/api/exception.md

 # Exception

-When a fatal error occurs, such as authentication failure, HTTPException must be thrown.
+When a fatal error occurs, such as authentication failure, a HTTPException must be thrown.

 ## throw HTTPException

-For example, it throws an HTTPException in the middleware.
+This example throws an HTTPException from the middleware.

 ```ts
 app.post('/auth', async (c, next) => {